Return to index of articles

 Jeff A. Benner

 Who wrote the Torah (the first five books of the Bible)?
 The majority of the Bible students today, within both Christianity and Judaism, will without a doubt, identify Moses as the author.
 Yet, nowhere within the text of the Torah is the author of the five books of Torah identified.
 Yes, there are passages where Moses states that he has written the text, but this does not encompass the entire Torah.
-No author for the book of Genesis is identified.
+No author for the book of Genesis, whose events occurred before the birth of Moses, is identified.
 Who authored the final chapter of Deuteronomy after the death of Moses?
 Not only is it possible that different authors wrote different portions of the Torah but it is possible that different authors wrote about the same account.

 Passages written by someone other than Moses